Inpatient Drug Rehab: What to Expect & How Much it Costs

 Intensive outpatient programs are also available, in which patients have multiple appointments per week, including individual counseling, group therapy, and medication appointments.

-Factors like the type of substance you used, the severity of your addiction, and any co-occurring mental health conditions all play a role in determining the best course of action.
-This personalized approach ensures your treatment tackles the physical, psychological, and social aspects of addiction, giving you the strongest foundation for lasting change.
+Factors like the type of substance used, the severity of the disorder, and any co-occurring mental health conditions all play a role in determining the best course of action.
+This personalized approach ensures treatment addresses the physical, psychological, and social aspects of addiction, giving you the strongest foundation for lasting change.

-Here’s the good news: you don’t have to face this battle alone.
-If you or someone you love is struggling with addiction, there is hope.
+You do not have to face this alone.
+If you or someone you love is struggling with a substance use disorder, there is help available.

 Treatment centers across the United States offer a variety of rehab programs.
-Medical professionals can be your guide, helping you determine the best course of action and navigate the process of receiving treatment.
+Medical professionals can help you determine the best course of action and navigate the process of receiving treatment.

 What to Expect at Inpatient Drug Rehab